Marc Chagall in Budapest’s Rumbach Street Synagogue

 Marc Chagall Exhibition Opens in Budapest's Rumbach Street Synagogue

 A unique multimedia experience awaits foreign tourists visiting Budapest this November.
-The Rumbach Street Synagogue will host a special exhibition dedicated to the life and works of renowned artist Marc Chagall, opening on November 3rd.
+The Rumbach Street Synagogue will host a special multimedia show dedicated to the life and works of renowned artist Marc Chagall, on November 3rd.

 Titled “Chagall – I Lived the Miracle”, this immersive show brings Chagall’s art to life in four dimensions.
 Visitors will be treated to a blend of music, poetry, and stunning visuals that capture the essence of the artist’s dreamlike creations.